hyx0329/freecad-nix-shell/README.md

 - FreeCAD: about 10 minutes
 - OpenFOAM: around 50 minutes, it looks not fully parallel
-- cfmesh-cfdof: the script build it sequentially, about 15 minutes
+- cfmesh-cfdof: the scripts build it sequentially, about 15 minutes
-- hisa: the script build it sequentially, about 14 minutes
+- hisa: the scripts build it sequentially, about 14 minutes
 - parmetis and scotch are rebuilt for their dynamic linking libraries, and these shouldn't take long time to build

 The rest packages are provided by nixpkgs prebuilts.